Compare · Property-lead app alternative

 DealMachine is the category leader in 'driving for dollars': a wholesaler drives neighborhoods, snaps a distressed property, and the app pulls the owner, skip-traces contact info, and kicks off a postcard sequence.
 It's a genuinely slick loop, and its built-in owner data is why roofing sales reps keep trying to bend it to canvassing.

 The bend never quite fits.
 DealMachine's signals are investor signals — absentee owners, equity, liens, foreclosure status.
 None of that says anything about whether a roof took hail three weeks ago or is 22 years into a 20-year shingle.
 And the workflow still starts with a human driving past the house.
-Roofbird replaces the drive: AI vision scans every residential roof in your service area from satellite imagery and scores each one on visible roofing signals — granule loss, tonal variation, aging, material — then ranks the list by replacement likelihood.
+Roofbird replaces the drive: AI vision reads every residential roof in your service area from satellite imagery AND ground-level Street View — the street-level read catching side-visible wear a top-down tile misses, like granule loss on the slope face, algae streaking, curling shingles, and rusted flashing — scores each one on the visible signals, then ranks the list by replacement likelihood.

 On the contact side the two are closer than any other pair on this page: both skip-trace owners.
 The differences are focus and compliance framing — Roofbird attaches contacts to roofs its AI already scored as likely replacements, and every phone number is checked against the federal Do-Not-Call registry, because contractors calling consumers live under TCPA rules that wholesalers often ignore.